-Goldberg’s Retirement From WWE: Check Out His Greatest WWE Matches [Watch]
+Goldberg’s Retirement From WWE: Check Out His Greatest WWE Matches [Video]

 After few minutes into the fight, Goldberg returned to the area and cost Lesnar his WWE Championship title.

-There are many more memorable fights that proved that Goldberg has remained one of the finest WWE fighters of this generation.
+There are many more memorable fights that proved that Goldberg has remained one of the finest WWE Superstars of this generation.

 @Goldberg You still got it!
 Sad to see you go again.
 I cheered every moment though.
 Thank You and never say never.
 173-0 pic.twitter.com/cxQ1tZ8mMO